-Salesforce is a cloud-based Customer Relationship Management (CRM) platform that is designed to help organizations manage their customer interactions and streamline their sales processes.
-Testing Salesforce is different from testing other software applications in several specific ways, and therefore requires a specialized testing strategy.
+Salesforce is a cloud-based Customer Relationship Management (CRM) platform designed to help organizations manage customer interactions and streamline sales processes.
+Testing Salesforce differs from testing other software applications in several ways and requires a specialized testing strategy.

-In this blog, we’ll outline how Salesforce testing differs from testing other software, and the steps to take to design a test strategy that will help your organization successfully implement Salesforce.
+In this blog, we’ll outline how Salesforce testing differs from testing other software and the steps to design a test strategy to help your organization successfully implement Salesforce.

 Complex and Customizable Platform:

-Salesforce is a highly customizable platform that can be tailored to meet the unique needs of each organization.
+Salesforce is a highly customizable platform that can be tailored to meet each organization’s unique needs.
 This means that testing Salesforce requires a deep understanding of the platform’s architecture and functionality to ensure that the customizations do not negatively impact the system’s performance or functionality.

 Continuous Updates and Releases: